-Cilantro (Coriandrum sativum), the fresh leaves of the coriander herb, originated in southern Europe and Asia.
+Cilantro (Coriandrum sativum), the fresh leaves of coriander, originated in southern Europe and Asia.
 The leafy herb was brought by Spanish conquistadors to Mexico in the 1500s and to the United States soon after.
-Sometimes referred to as “Chinese parsley” or “Mexican parsley,” cilantro has become a staple in Mexican and Tex-Mex dishes, and is also commonly used in Asian cuisine.
+Sometimes referred to as Chinese or Mexican parsley, cilantro has become a staple in Mexican and Tex-Mex dishes, and is also commonly used in Asian cuisine.

-Carrot motley dwarf affects both cilantro and parsley.
-The disease is caused by the combined infection of two viruses: carrot redleaf virus and carrot mottle virus.
-Plants infected in the seedling stage will be severely stunted and foliage may be yellow, orange, or red in color.
+Apium virus Y results in spotted patterns and small distortions on leaves, stunting plants.
+The disease has been reported in California’s Central Coast region.
+Carrot motley dwarf affects both cilantro and parsley and is caused by a combination of carrot redleaf virus and carrot mottle virus.
+Plants infected in the seedling stage will be severely stunted and foliage may be yellow, orange, or red.

 Storage & Packaging

 After harvest, bunches should be stored in low-temperature, high humidity conditions.
 In California, fresh cilantro is cooled immediately when brought in from the field and stored at 33 to 35°F until shipped.